Samsung early Black Friday sale: Galaxy Buds, Galaxy Note 20, 4K TVs and more are on sale now

 Galaxy S21 5G (128GB): $700

-The Galaxy S21 5G has a 6.2-inch touch display.
-It features a 64 MP rear camera with 8K video for photos and video.
-It uses 5G speed for fast downloads, uploads and streaming.
+Samsung's latest flagship smartphone, the Samsung Galaxy S21 5G, features a 6.2-inch touch display, a 64 MP rear camera that records 8K video and 5G wireless support for fast downloads, uploads and streaming (where available).

-While $800 is the regular retail price, Samsung is offering trade-in incentives on this smartphone.
+You can save $100 on the Samsung Galaxy S21 5G at Samsung now for Black Friday.
+Want an even lower price?
+Samsung is offering trade-in incentives on this smartphone that can reduce its price to as low as $150.

 Galaxy Book Pro: $1,100